benjymous/annotations/sandman/sandman.34.md

 Page 22 panel 4:  Lunatic, meaning madman, originally arose from the belief that the full moon influenced madness.
 Its use here is overtly ironic.

-Page 23 panel 1-3:  The baglady, possibly mad, recognizes what happened to the moon.
+Page 23 panel 1-3:  The bag lady, possibly mad, recognizes what happened to the moon.
 Is it a consequence of her madness, or is it simply as she says in panel 3, that no one bothers to look at the sky any more?
 	Panel 6:  Rabbit hole:  a reference to Lewis Carroll's _Alice's